 Section 3.
 Indemnification.
-The Union shall indemnify, defend, and hold the City harmless from all suits, actions, proceedings and claims against the City or persons acting on behalf of the City, for any relief sought, where liability arises from the sole application of this Article.
-In the event that any part of Article 2 shall be declared invalid or that all or any portion of the monthly service fee must be refunded to any non-member, the Union and its members shall be solely responsible for such reimbursement.
+The Union shall indemnify, defend, and hold the City harmless from all suits, actions, proceedings and claims against the City or persons acting on behalf of the City, for any relief sought, where liability arises from the application of this Article.
+In the event that any part of Article 2 shall be declared invalid or that all or any portion of the dues or fair share fees must be refunded to any employee, the Union and its members shall be solely responsible for such reimbursement.
+In the event that any part of Article 2 shall be declared invalid the Union or the City may request to re-open Article 2 for negotiations.

 Section 4.
 The City agrees to notify the Union of all new hires in the bargaining unit within two (2) weeks after their date of hire, furnishing the Union with the new employee's name, mailing address, telephone number and position for which they were hired.
-The City will allow a union representative to meet with new employees for up to fifteen (15) minutes on the new employee's orientation day.
+The City will allow a Union representative to meet with new employees for up to fifteen (15) minutes on the new employee's orientation day.